-We speak to Dione Barrett about how moving to Procare was the perfect next step in her career
+We speak to Dione about how moving to Procare was the perfect next step in her career

 Physiotherapist, Rehabilitation Consultant